OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseWorleyMap.md

         default: 0.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Bias of interpolation from color A to color B</p>
+        <p class="scene-class-attr-comment">Bias of interpolation from color A to color B</p>

     </p>